Mount Vernon officer who was shot in head last month improving in hospital

 SEATTLE — A Washington state police officer who was shot in the head last month while responding to a call has shown signs of improvement in the hospital.

-Cammock tells the Skagit Valley Herald the 60 year-old veteran police officer still has a long recovery ahead.
+Cammock tells the Skagit Valley Herald the 60-year-old veteran police officer has a long recovery ahead.

 Earlier this week, the officer was seated in a wheelchair and made movements and facial expressions.